 12. Are there any equipment restrictions?
 Yes and those are also found in our rules document and in the Senior Softball USA rules.
 Two of note are; a.No composite or titanium bats can be used. b.No metal cleats can be used.

 14. How do I get placed on a team?
 Each year the divisions hold a draft, on different nights, a few weeks before the season begins.
 Nothing in the draft is based on the previous year's results.
-Instead the coaches draw numbers out of a hat to determine their draft order.
-Then each coach chooses players on a rotating basis.
+Instead the managers draw numbers out of a hat to determine their draft order.
+Then each manager chooses players on a rotating basis.
 If you're new to the league then we encourage you to attend the 4:00pm practices.
-This helps the coaches get to know you before the draft, but even if you don't attend these practices you will be placed on a team if you have registered.
+This helps the managers get to know you before the draft, but even if you don't attend these practices you will be placed on a team if you have registered.